Tropical degenerations and stable rationality: Tropical calculation of the stable birational volume

 in $\Z[\SB_k]$, where $\delta$ runs through the faces of the Newton subdivision $\mathscr{P}_f$ that are not contained in the boundary of $\Delta_f$. \end{theo} \begin{proof} Replacing $M$ by the lattice $M_{\Delta_f}$, we can reduce to the case where $\Delta_f$ has full dimension $n+1$.
 We will deduce the result from the tropical formula for the motivic volume of $Z(f)$ in Proposition 3.13 of \cite{NPS}.
 The formula for the motivic volume can be specialized to a formula for the stable birational volume by applying Larsen and Lunts' morphism $\sbmap$ from Theorem \ref{theo:lalu}, because of the commutative diagram at the end of Section \ref{sec:sbir}.

 The formula for the motivic volume in Proposition 3.13 of \cite{NPS} is stated in terms of the {\em tropicalization} of $Z^o(f)$, rather than the Newton polytope of $f$.
-An important result in tropical geometry states that the tropicalization of $Z^o(f)$ coincides with the codimension $1$ skeleton of the Legendre transform of the triple $(\Delta_f,\mathscr{P}_f,\varphi_f)$ (see for instance \cite[\S1.1]{gross-tropical}).
-More precisely, the Legendre transform of $(\Delta_f,\mathscr{P}_f,\varphi_f)$ is a triple $(N_{\R},\mathscr{Q},f_{\trop})$ where $N_{\R}=\Hom(M,\R)$ is the dual vector space of $M_{\R}$, the function
+The connection between these is explained in Proposition 3.1.6 of \cite{MS}: the tropicalization of $Z^o(f)$ is the codimension $1$ skeleton of the polyhedral subdivision $\mathscr{Q}$ of $N_{\R}=\Hom(M,\R)$ dual to $\varphi_f$.
+More precisely, $\mathscr{Q}$ is obtained by taking the fan in $N_{\R}\times \R$ normal to the polytope

-is the tropicalization of $f$, and $\mathscr{Q}$ is the polyhedral subdivision of $N_{\R}$ given by the domains of linearity of $f_{\trop}$.
-The union of the codimension 1 faces in $\mathscr{Q}$ is precisely the set of points of $N_{\R}$ where $f_{trop}$ is not differentiable; by the fundamental theorem of tropical geometry, this is the closure of the image of the tropicalization map